-The instruments and optionsi can be broadly divided into regulatory mechanisms and market-based approaches, including price-based instruments (e.g., subsidies, environmental taxes) and quantity-based instruments such as tradable emissions permits under the European Union (EU) Emissions Trading System; pollution permits; or biodiversity offset schemes2.
+The instruments and optionsi can be broadly divided into regulatory mechanisms and market-based approaches, including price-based instruments (e.g., subsidies, environmental taxes) and quantity-based instruments such as tradable emissions permits under the European Union (EU) Emissions Trading System, pollution permits, or biodiversity offset schemes2.
 Market facilitation approaches aim to improve existing markets by lowering transaction costs and enhancing information, thereby increasing confidence in market participants, e.g., through 'eco-labelling'.
 Additionally, new markets can be created, for instance through 'payments for ecosystem services' schemes.
 Policies can also be developed that work synergistically with international agreements.
-For example, the UN Reducing Emissions from i For a broad overview on possible environmental policies and economic instruments for natural resource management, the OECD has a comprehensive database available at: www2.oecd.org/ ecoinst/queries.

-Deforestation and Forest Degradation (REDD) programme offers financial rewards to developing countries for reducing carbon emissions through decreasing logging rates.
+For example, the UN Reducing Emissions from Deforestation and Forest Degradation (REDD) programme offers financial rewards to developing countries for reducing carbon emissions through decreasing logging rates.
 The program was further amended to also reward forest conservation, sustainable forest management of forests, and the enhancement of forest carbon stocks (REDD+).